The Death of Lazarus

-The overall thought here concerning day or night is that the hours of the day are not affected by circumstances, but are there to be used when available.
-Jesus' hour (the twelfth hour) had not yet come, so the only course was to go about His mission while making use of every hour.
+The hours of day or night, are not affected by circumstances and are to be used when available.
+Jesus' time had not yet come, and he was making use of every hour.

-Speaking of day and night, Both the Jews and the Romans had what would appear to us to be a rather strange method of dividing the hours of daylight into twelve, which would mean not all hours would be exactly sixty minutes, which would vary in length according to the time of year. (makes us appreciate only having to adjust to daylight saving time doesn't it?)
+Both the Jews and the Romans had a rather strange method of dividing the hours of daylight into twelve.
+Not all hours were precisely sixty minutes and would vary in length according to the time of year.

 Verses 11-15: "After saying these things, he said to them, "Our friend Lazarus has fallen asleep, but I go to awaken him."
 12The disciples said to him, "Lord, if he has fallen asleep, he will recover."
 13Now Jesus had spoken of his death, but they thought that he meant taking rest in sleep.
 14Then Jesus told them plainly, "Lazarus has died, 15and for your sake I am glad that I was not there, so that you may believe.
 But let us go to him."

 "To be asleep" was a common metaphor for death in Jewish texts, but the disciples interpreted Jesus' words literally, and tried to